threefoldfoundation/www_threefold_io/content/newsroom/duniayetulaunchdar/index.md

 ---
 id: duniayetulaunchdar
-title: "🇹🇿 Sovereign Internet: A game changer for Tanzania"
+title: "Sovereign Internet: A game changer for Tanzania"
 image_caption: Dunia Yetu launch in Dar
 description: ThreeFold, in collaboration with the ICT Commission of Tanzania and the tech community of Dar Es Salaam, will begin to deploy a sovereign Internet in Tanzania as part of an initiative called Dunia Yetu.
 date: 2024-01-29